rdegges/rdegges-blog/articles/2010/the-asterisk-spooling-daemon.md

-% The Asterisk Spooling Daemon
+Title: The Asterisk Spooling Daemon
-%
+Date: 2010-06-07 05:00
-%
+Author: Randall Degges

-# The Asterisk Spooling Daemon
+Tags: c, programming, asterisk

 While working on the new v2 release of [pycall][], I was doing some research on the internal limitations of Asterisk call files, and thought I’d share some